fatihtepe/SSH/How to connect to Ubuntu from macOS.md

 - enter password

 *When the SSH connection is successful, feel free to use the command-line as if you were sitting right in front of the PC!

+## How To Use The scp Command to Copy a File From Local to Remote

+- scp localpath remotename@ubuntu-pc:remotepath
+- enter password

+## How To Use The scp Command to Copy a File From Remote to local
+-- scp remotename@ubuntu-pc:remotepath localpath
+- enter password